DON TAYLOR | DURATION: 58 MINUTES

 IN THIS EPISODE

-He reveals how he feels playing the saxophone.
+He summarizes his novel Buggin: A Brother’s Tale and reveals how he feels playing the saxophone.

-He answers what matters most to him and what the poem ‘Invictus’ has to do with it.
+Don discusses what matters most to him and what the poem ‘Invictus.’

 plus Mark's Personal Word Essay: Becoming X

 What would people see if they saw you work?